4 min read

 We help them settle in and learn life skills

-Before your child joins us, the Accommodation Team will be in touch with them to say hello and explain everything that is going to happen when they move in, including when and where to pick up keys, when they can arrive, and more.
+Before your child joins us, the Accommodation Team will be in touch with them to say hello and explain everything that is going to happen when they move in, including when and where to pick up keys when they can arrive, and more.

 All first-year students are guaranteed accommodation (based on a few conditions), and most of our residences come with shared social spaces where students can get to know each other.
 Some residences also come with additional facilities including study areas, game zones and more.